Filing requirements

 Requirements

-However, it remains possible to designate inventors within 16 months from the earliest claimed priority (R612-11 CPI, paragraph 2).
+However, it remains possible to designate inventors within a period of 16 months from the earliest claimed priority (R612-11 CPI, paragraph 2).

 Non-publication

-The inventor may object to the publication of their name on the patent application / on the patent (R611-16 CPI): the applicant then submits to the INPI a waiver signed by the inventor.
+The inventor may oppose the publication of their name on the patent application / on the patent (R611-16 CPI): the applicant then submits to the INPI a waiver signed by the inventor.

-The INPI will not mention their name on the application if the non-publication request is received before the completion of technical preparations for publication (INPI Examination Guidelines, I-B II.4.4).
+The INPI will not mention their name on the application if the non-publication request is received before the end of the technical preparations for publication (INPI Examination Guidelines, I-B II.4.4).

 Correction

-This correction may be made at any time, even after grant (in the latter case, an entry in the National Register of Patents (RNB) must be requested, INPI Examination Guidelines, I-B II.4.3).
+This correction may be made at any time, even after grant (in the latter case, registration in the National Register of Patents must be requested, INPI Examination Guidelines, I-B II.4.3).

 Corrections may include:

-- either upon request by the applicant or the proprietor of the title or with their consent (R611-16 CPI, paragraph 1);
+• either upon request by the applicant or the proprietor of the patent or with their consent (R611-16 CPI, paragraph 1);

-- or upon request by a third party producing a final judgment recognizing their right to be designated (R611-16 CPI, paragraph 2);
+• or upon request by a third party producing a final and binding decision recognizing their right to be designated (R611-16 CPI, paragraph 2);

 Sanction in case of failure to designate or irregularities